Michael-Zp/Framework/CG/games/SpaceInvaders/readme.md

 1. Move all code releated to drawing into this class
 1. Create a class `GameLogic`
 1. Move all code that handles the game logic (game mechanics, collision, ...) into this class
+1. In `Visual` draw your objects using textures